Cloud-Awesome/power-portal-gds-accelerator/README.md

 I'm always happy to receive feedback, bug reports or any pull requests submitted.

 Hope this repo helps someone get up and running faster and if there's something manual that is taking more time to get up and running, let me know!

+## Best practices on GDS Power Portals

+- Don't use Web Forms, and why
+- Structure and hierarchy of URLs/site map
+- Keep contents of a page to a single subject, minimising scrolling
+- Always include lede paragraph
+- Prefer a "what you need" page before each section
+- Get over your great of having too many pages - it's better than fewer long pages with lots of text and/or data entry
+- Include "Check your answers" pages even if it's one page if it keeps the whole section consistent
+-